alybss135/word_scrambler_app/README.md

-# word_scrambler_app
+# word_scrambler_game

-a simple in-web word scrambler app that allows the user to change the difficulty by changing the length of the word written in JavaScript, HTML, and CSS
+a simple in-web word scrambler game that allows the user to change the difficulty by changing the length of the word and is written using JavaScript, HTML, and CSS